mzandvliet/VoloAirsport/README.md

 ## Credits:

-- Lead Designer, Programmer
+Designer, Programmer
-Martijn Zandvliet
+- Martijn Zandvliet

-- Designer, Programmer
+Designer, Programmer
-Frank Versnel
+- Frank Versnel

-- Designer, Ramjet Anvil Show Host
+Designer, Ramjet Anvil Show Host
-Xalavier Nelson
+- Xalavier Nelson

-- Sound Design & Music
+Sound Design & Music
-Michael Manning
+- Michael Manning

-- Concept Art
+Concept Art
-Diana van Houten
+- Diana van Houten
-J.J.
+- J.J.
 Epping

 ## Input
 The game reads input from the `Config/Input/GameInputConfig_User.xml` file.
 If that file cannot be found, which means that there is no user-defined input configuration, a default input configuration will be used.
 Currently it uses the file `Config/Input/GameInputConfig_KeyboardDefault.xml` for that.